computerengineeringkid/Inter-paws/docs/self_hosting_guide.md

   ```
 - Monitor container health with `docker compose ps` and logs with `docker compose logs -f`.

-With these steps, your Inter-Paws deployment should be live on your self-hosted infrastructure.
+With these steps, your Interpaws deployment should be live on your self-hosted infrastructure.